-Reb Beni came to Temple Beth Rishon from Temple Shaaray Tefila in New York City.
-Originally from Brazil, he trained at the Seminario Rabinico in Buenos Aires, Argentina and was ordained by the Hebrew Union College in Los Angeles.
+The rabbi came to Temple Beth Rishon from Temple Shaaray Tefila in New York City.
+Half-Argentinian and half-Brazilian, he trained at the Seminario Rabinico in Buenos Aires, Argentina and was ordained by the Hebrew Union College in Los Angeles.
 He has served as rabbi, rabbinic intern, hospital chaplain, student rabbi and teacher in congregations, hospitals and nursing homes in New York, California, Montana, Ohio, Tennessee, Argentina and Brazil.
-Reb Beni is a member of the OHALAH (Association of Rabbis for Jewish Renewal), the Reconstructionist Rabbinical Assembly and the Central Conference of American Rabbis.
-In addition, Reb Beni is a certified energy healer in the Usui Reiki lineage…Read More
+Rabbi Beni is a member of the Central Conference of American Rabbis, the OHALAH (Association of Rabbis for Jewish Renewal), and the Reconstructionist Rabbinical Assembly…Read More

 After 22 years as the senior rabbi at Temple Beth Rishon, Dr. Rabbi Kenneth A. Emert retired in June, 2017 to follow other pursuits.
 Our hearts were saddened to see Rabbi Emert leave his post but we celebrated this milestone with him at a gala send off in his honor, wishing him much luck in the future.

 Rabbi Emert brought an extensive educational background to our community.
 After receiving his undergraduate degree in Hebrew Language and Literature from Queens College, Flushing, New York, Rabbi Emert earned a Master of Arts degree in Hebrew literature from Hebrew Union College where he was also ordained in 1977.
 In 1982, Rabbi Emert received a Master of Social Work from Yeshiva University and in 1991 earned a Doctor of Ministry degree in Jewish-Christian Studies from the University of Dubuque Theological Seminary...Read More